-Lumec was appointed by Innovate Durban in both 2019 and 2020 to develop KwaZulu-Natal’s (KZN) first Innovation Publication which shows the state of innovation in KZN.
+Lumec was appointed by Innovate Durban in 2019, 2020 and 2021 to develop KwaZulu-Natal’s (KZN) first Innovation Publication which shows the state of innovation in KZN.
 The objective of the publication is to provide stakeholders in the ecosystem, including innovators, investors and government, with up to date information and trends in the innovation space.
 The publication is a compilation of numerous indicators that are used to measure the level of innovation in the province.
 Furthermore, the publication showcases innovators from KZN who are at varying stages of development in the innovation pipeline.
 An additional output from the project was the development of a dashboard which allows stakeholders to interact with the indicators and provides access to videos and interviews of the KZN’s innovators.

 The publication measures innovation under the following categories: